kubevirt/community/design-proposals/vm-memory-dump.md

 One of the methods of troubleshooting guest virtual machines is getting a memory dump and analyzing it.
 As this is a standard capability in most VM management systems, it is also required for kubevirt’s VMs.

 ## Goals
-Have a mechanism to get a VM memory dump.
+Have a mechanism to get a VM memory dump to be inspected with [Volatility3](https://github.com/volatilityfoundation/volatility3).

 ## Non Goals
 Memory dump is not a restorable output and currently will not be a part of the VM snapshot.